 The frame of the art installation is intended to be a delimitation from the rest of the room.
 People often avoid being open about sex and sexuality.
 Despite how important and defining for human existence it is, sexuality is a very private matter for people, and it is often treated as a taboo.
 The frame may be seen as a closed door.
 In some cultures, people are expected to open this door, to explore their sexuality.

-At the top of the image, we see a series of neon lights that form the title of this project: Instrumentul Genezei (The tool of Genesis).
-Almost all neon lights are off, yet a few are on.
+At the top of the image, we see a series of neon lights that form the title of this project: "Instrumentul Genezei" (The tool of Genesis).
+Almost all of the neon lights are off, yet a few are on.
 The brightly lit neons make-up two words: MEN and ZEI (Gods).
 This is an interlingual pun.
 In this way I stress that men are "the tool of Genesis".
-By associating the word MEN with ZEI (Gods), I make a connection with the Christian culture where God is a man.
-By definition Christianity is a monotheistic patriarchal religion.
-In a patriarchal culture, the man has a greater precedence in situations deemed to be significant: in society and in families.
-Women are considered even in present days as being the weaker sex.
-In the past, women had to listen to the word of man, similarly how Christian believers today still obey His word.
-To conclude, I try to draw attention to the misogyny that is still present in some social circles even today, and point out that it has its origins from the first chapters of the Bible, in Genesis.
+By associating the word MEN with ZEI (Gods), I make a connection with the Abrahamic religions, where God is assumed to be a man.
+These are monotheistic, patriarchal religions.
+In cultures based on patriarchal religions, the man has a greater precedence in situations deemed to be significant.
+Women are considered even in present days as the weaker sex by many men in the western.
+In the past, women had no say and had to listen to men only.
+To conclude, with MEN, ZEI, I try to draw attention to the misogyny that is still present in our days in some social groups or even countries, at institutional levels, and point out that this misogyny has its origins from the first chapters of the Bible, in Genesis.
+It is endorsed and perptuated by our main traditional religions: islam, christianity and judaism.
 The woman received the following order from God: "Your desire shall be for your husband, and he shall rule over you.".
-Governments, administrations or corporations, are run by men.
-Very few women world-wide are in leadership positions.
+Governments, administrations or corporations, are dominated by men.
+Very few women world-wide are in leadership or administrative positions.